winitzki/scall/tutorial/programming_dhall.md

 ### Converting from the least fixpoint to the greatest fixpoint

 A hylomorphisms can be seen as a conversion from the greatest fixpoint to the least fixpoint of the same recursion scheme.
-Previous sections showed how to adapt hylomorphisms to recursion-less Dhall programming.
+Previous sections showed how to adapt hylomorphisms to recursion-less Dhall programming style.

-The converse transformation (from the least fixpoint to the greatest fixpoint) does not require any adaptation for Dhall because the least fixpoint already limits recursion.
+The converse transformation (from the least fixpoint to the greatest fixpoint) can be implemented in Dhall directly, because the least fixpoint already limits recursion.
 ***